rh-marketingops/dwm/README.md

 ## MongoDB

 MongoDB is required for persistent storage of runtime configurations, lookup tables, regex rules, and derivation rules.
 It also serves as an (optional, but recommended) home for record-level audit history.
 Also, since operational data will be stored here, you should have some sort of routine backup process in place.
+Exact description of the schema is included in the DataDictionary.

 This package was designed with MongoDB 3.2.x, but due to multi-key indexing requirements at least 2.5.5 is advised.

 ## Configuration